joey.jpg

 master’s students

 • [2019] Daniel Ramirez Montero.
-Currently pursuing a Ph.D. in Physics at TU Delft in the Netherlands.
-You can read more about Daniel’s thesis work here.
+Ph.D. student TU Delft in the Netherlands (Physics).
+You can read more about Daniel’s work in the Davis lab here.

 UROP students